 Then we go to the wood carving station, where Dad tries to sell the man behind the counter on a new line of woodcarving tools he picked up last year at the Bass Pro Shop.
 Dad, the evangelist.
 It's not just Jesus he's constantly hawking, it's carving tools and NetFlix and Propel Fitness Water.
 Everybody everywhere needs to know about what's best, and Dad knows the answer.
 He's just trying to help.
 The country-bumpkin cashier in a Confederate jacket says he'll look into it, and Dad doesn't buy anything.

 Mom wants to go to see a stage show at the saloon, but for some reason they're closed.
 Instead we stand in line for a half hour to watch three old women who look and dress like Aunt Bee make scented candles and talk about their husbands.
 Mom buys three of the candles for her Mormon sister but has to put in her two-cents.

 "If you're going to talk about your husbands, you should at least pretend you're in the nineteenth century," she says.
-"You've got customers here that paid good money to experience the 1880's."
+"You've got customers here who paid good money to experience the 1880's."

 They smile and nod their heads.
 Mom can't help but condescend.

 It's lunchtime, finally, so we head to The Mine.
-There's a half-hour wait in the line that tunnels down through the rock into a fake-lantern lit passageway that feels like it's leading to the center of the earth.
+There's a half-hour wait in the line, which tunnels down through the rock into a fake-lantern lit passageway, feeling like it's leading to the center of the earth.
 Miriam and I are propped up against the wall, not speaking, when Brad comes over and leans next to Miriam, who inches closer to me and crosses her arms.